Mousepad: Materials

 Modern mousepads are typically made of lesser density rucomposites (open cell styrene, butadiene rubber or open cell SBR) with fabric bonded to the upper surface.
 However, many other types of material have been used, including fabric, plastics, recycled rubber tires, neoprene, silicone rubber, leather, glass, cork, wood, aluminum, stone and stainless steel.

 Maintenance

 A contaminated computer setup can affect user performance, workflow, and hygiene.
 Research indicates that gaming and office equipment, including mouse pads, can accumulate more bacteria than a toilet seat.
 Studies have found that the average desk contains 400 times more bacteria than a toilet seat, with computer surfaces averaging approximately 20,961 germs per square inch.

 Furthermore, the accumulation of dirt and oils on a mouse pad can impact sensor accuracy, reduce responsiveness, and contribute to material degradation over time.
-Regular maintenance is essential to preserving both functionality and hygiene, and understanding how to clean a mouse pad properly can help ensure optimal performance.
+Regular maintenance is essential to preserving both functionality and hygiene, and cleaning a mouse pad properly can help ensure optimal performance.